-Students might choose to apply via the Coalition Application for the same reason they use the Common App: it streamlines the college application process and greatly reduces the amount of time it takes to prepare and send application documents (such as transcripts, test scores, and other elements of your student profile) and write the application essay.
+Students might choose to apply via the Coalition Application for the same reason they use the Common App: it streamlines the college application process and greatly reduces the amount of time it takes to prepare and send application documents (such as transcripts, test scores, and other elements of your student profile) and write and edit the application essay.
 In fact, the Coalition Essay Prompts are similar to the Common Application Essay prompts, so students who are familiar with these materials might find it somewhat easier to prepare their application essay as well.

 Per the Coalition Application website, in order to promote increased access, the Coalition App is designed to engage students in the college process earlier in their high school careers.
 It also aims to make the application more “holistic and organic” than the Common App.
 This makes it a strong alternative choice to the Common App when applying to colleges.

 Which US Colleges Accept the Coalition Application?

 The following is the list of schools in the US that accept Coalition Application.
 Currently, more than 150 colleges in the US accept Coalition Application, and the list is continuously being updated.

 The following is the list of schools that accept Coalition Application as of November 2021, listed in alphabetical order.
 You can also check out the official Coalition Application website for the latest list of schools.

 New York City, NY